-During current year, GLaWAC, an entity of which Glenys Watts and Lisa Giblin (board members) are KMP's of, was awarded contracts on terms and conditions equivalent for those that prevail in arm's length transactions under the Board's procurement process.
-The transactions related to providing funding to GLaWAC to complete Cultural Heritage Mapping to the value of \$200,000 (2022: \$130,515).
+During current year, GLaWAC, an entity of which Glenys Watts (board member) is a KMP of, was awarded contracts on terms and conditions equivalent for those that prevail in arm's length transactions under the Board's procurement process.
+The transactions related to providing funding to GLaWAC to complete Cultural Interpretation Plans to the value of \$40,000 (2023: Cultural Heritage Mapping \$200,000).

-East Gippsland Catchment Managemen t Authority (EGCMA ۸) 2023
+East Gippsland Catchment Management Authorit ٧ (EGCMA)